sourceincite/sourceincite.github.io/training.md

 #### Additional Material

 <p class="cn" markdown="1">The madness doesn't stop.
-Preconfigured environments will be provided for additional work after class ends for the rediscovery and exploitation of one-day vulnerabilities.</p>
+Preconfigured environments will be provided for additional work after class ends for the rediscovery and exploitation of n-day vulnerabilities.</p>